Vyral/mark-ramey/_posts/2020-09-03-whats-the-best-way-to-get-your-home-ready-for-an-appraisal.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>If you’re home’s being appraised, these tips will help you prepare.</em></p>
+<p style="text-align: center;"><em>If your home’s being appraised, these tips will help you prepare.</em></p>

 These are the things that every home seller should focus on doing when getting their home ready for an appraisal:

 **1\.
 Curb appeal.** Walk around outside and take a look at your property.
-Are there weeks in the driveway or front yard?
+Are there weeds in the driveway or front yard?
 If so, trim or pull them up.
 Trim and raise the level of the trees so you can see the house, and make sure the front of the home has a fresh coat of paint.

 **2\.
 Put pets away.** If your animals can be crated, please do that or take them to the dog park for an hour.